danielmkarlsson/SuperClean/README.md

 If you _do_ have something in your Startup.scd, then you get to pick and choose which parts of mine you want to add to yours.

-If, and only if, you are in that latter category, then proly the only part you for sure wan't to add in your Startup.scd in order for the below code to work on your machine is `SuperDirt.default = ~dirt;` which is what makes dirt sequneceable from _within_ SuperCollider.
+If, and only if, you are in that latter category, then proly the only part you for sure wan't to add in your Startup.scd in order for the below code to work on your machine is `SuperClean.default = ~clean;` which is what makes clean sequneceable from
+_within_ SuperCollider.

 ```text